 where $\underline{U}_{i}(s_{i})=0$ for all $s_{i}$.
 Bauer's maximum principle implies that the optimal indirect utility function is an extreme point of this set.

 \citet{augias2025economics} characterize the extreme points of convex function intervals.
 In our setting, their result implies that any extreme point $U_{i}$ admits a decomposition into two disjoint regions $I_{i}, J_{i} \subset [0,1]$ such that $U_{i}$ coincides with $\overline{U}_{i}$ on $I_{i}$, while on $J_{i}$ the function $U_{i}$ is piecewise linear with at most countably many kinks.
-This implies that an optimal monotone threshold mechanism coincides with the efficient allocation for a subset $I_{i} \subset [0,1]$ of types, and for the remaining types $J_{i}=[0,1]\setminus I_{i}$ the associated partition has at most countably many intervals.
-Their result also implies that, for any two adjacent intervals $S_{i}$ and $T_{i}$ in $\mathcal{S}_{i}$, the mechanism must be deterministic on one of these two intervals, i.e., the volume-controlling parameter $\kappa \in [0,1]$ associated with one of these intervals must be either $0$ or $1$.
+This implies that an optimal monotone threshold mechanism coincides with the efficient allocation for a subset $I_{i} \subset [0,1]$ of types, and that for the remaining types $J_{i}=[0,1]\setminus I_{i}$ the associated partition has at most countably many intervals.
+Their result also implies that, for any two adjacent intervals $S_{i}$ and $T_{i}$ in $\mathcal{S}_{i}$, the mechanism must be deterministic on one of the two intervals, that is, the volume-controlling parameter $\kappa \in [0,1]$ associated with one of them must be either $0$ or $1$.
 We formalize and prove this result in the Appendix.

 \end{remark}